AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/using-file-uploader.md

 ### Decimal Numbers

 Currency values should have the datatype **Decimal Number** selected, and these columns will automatically round to two decimal places in your data warehouse.
-If you do not want to round your decimal numbers or have a degree of precision greater than this, you should select the **Non-Currency Decimal Number** datatype.
+If you do not want to round your decimal numbers or have a degree of precision greater than this, you should select the **Non-Currency Decimal Number** [!UICONTROL Datatype]:.

 ### Percentages